Monday, April 30th, 2018

 2) Try to figure out your weak areas and then work on those areas to improve in them

 3) It is always a good idea to attempt the entire paper again without the pressure of time.
-So, allocate enough time for this purpose as a part of your Study Plan for CAT 2018 Preparation
+So, allocate enough time for this purpose as a part of your Study Plan for CAT 2021 Preparation.

-You should give at least 3 hours every day towards your CAT preparation in this phase.
+You should give at least 3 to 4 hours every day towards your CAT preparation in this phase.

 b) 2 Live Classes (online) every week for doubt clarification